 The TEEM curriculum consists of 16 courses and 8 workshops, covering the basic areas that comprise preparation for ordained ministry, i.e., biblical, theological, historical, practical, and pastoral studies.
 The student normally takes 6 courses per year.
-Following is an example of the specific courses and workshops that one can expect to be offered:
+Following is the course grid sequence of specific courses and workshops that one can expect to be offered: